petehague/Stoa/README.md

 # How to Install

 STOA requires Python 3 and some Python libraries, all available through `pip` - we recommend that you use a virtual environment when trying this out.
-When you have one set up, install `numpy`, `astropy`,`cwltool`,`gpcio-tools` and `tornado` and you should be good to go
+When you have one set up, install `numpy`, `astropy`,`cwltool`,`grpcio-tools` and `tornado` and you should be good to go

 In order to prepare STOA to run, type